Nand-Patel04/Patel_PYTHON_Portfolio/README.md

      5.925 6.15  6.075 5.75  5.975 5.725 6.3   5.9   6.75  5.925 7.225 6.15
      5.95  6.275 5.7   6.1   6.825 5.975 6.725 5.7   6.25  6.4   7.05  5.9  ]

 ## Storing Values in Lists
+Generating variables using Python to encode into lists.

 ```python
 odds = [1, 3, 5, 7]